Jeziel777/Sensor-Data-Collection-App/README.md

 ### 2. **Camera Menu**
-- Capture high-quality images and videos directly within the app.
+- Capture video and sesnor readings, as well allow to make image reports.
 - All media is stored within the app for easy access and management.

 ### 3. **GoPro Menu**
-- Integrate with GoPro devices to control and manage media capture remotely.
+- Integrate with GoPro devices to control and manage media captured using a GoPro.
 - Transfer videos and images from your GoPro to the app for further processing or upload.

 ### 4. **File Menu**